maelstrom-software/maelstrom/doc/book/head/src/go-test.md

 Similar to `go test`, `maelstrom-go-test` won't run any tests from nested modules.
 For these you need to change to the root or a sub-directory of the module-root for these modules.

-Currently we don't support go's test caching, fuzzing, profiling, or benchmarking.
+Currently we don't support go's test caching, profiling, or benchmarking.

+We run fuzz tests and examples in the same way that `go test` does (without any special options).
+If you have corpus files you need to make sure you copy them into the test container using the [Job Specification](go-test/spec.md).